Road User Charging (RUC) is the collective term we use to describe the following schemes that operate in London:

 If you opt in, we will also send you notifications via the app, or use location services to provide you with relevant information about your use of the scheme.
 You can change your mind at any time by amending the settings within your device

-In addition, from December 2018 until March 2019, we also contacted registered keepers of other vehicles seen by our cameras in the Congestion Charge zone who were not road user charging customers.
-We did this by checking the number plate of each vehicle to see whether it will meet the new emissions standards.
-This worked in the same way as our online vehicle checker.
+From autumn 2019, and until the tougher standards launch in October 2020, we will also be contacting registered keepers of other vehicles seen within Greater London by our cameras.
+We will do this by checking the number plate of a vehicle to see whether it will be compliant with the new emissions standards for the LEZ.
+This works in the same way as our online vehicle checker.

-To protect your privacy as much as possible, TfL has not shared details of when or where your vehicle was seen and the DVLA has not provided TfL with any of your contact information.
+In order to protect your privacy as much as possible for the purposes of this mail out, TfL will not provide the DVLA with any details of when or where your vehicle was seen by our cameras - and, in turn, they will not provide TfL with your name or any of your contact information.

 If you apply for the scheme you will need to create a Road User Charging account (if you don't already have one) and provide information about yourself, as well as your business or charity and your vehicle(s).